 If you’re a software firm, let people code whatever they want for an hour.

-If you’re an ad agency, allow people to create ad concepts that they know clients would hate, but they would love to see happen.
+If you’re an ad agency or a B2B marketing consultant, allow people to create ad concepts that they know clients would hate, but they would love to see happen.

 This will only make them better professionals in the long-term.